DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

             square = pa * pa
             return loop, square, tf.no_op()

-then *xla.compile* would be strictly required given the use of the *tf.while_loop()* conditional statement.
+then *ipu.ipu_compiler.compile* would be strictly required given the use of the *tf.while_loop()* conditional statement.